ArtiPedia/blog-v3/_posts/2017-06-20-jekyll-redirect.md

 {% include adsense-inside-post-2.html %}

 ## The .htaccess method
 If your hosting supports Apache then this method can be used.
+This was originally suggested by [Chris Ruppel](https://stackoverflow.com/users/175551/chris-ruppel){: target="_blank"} in this [answer](https://stackoverflow.com/questions/10178304/what-is-the-best-approach-for-redirection-of-old-pages-in-jekyll-and-github-page/17311020#answer-17311020){: target="_blank" rel="nofollow"}.

 ### Include .htaccess file
 Since files with the name starting with a ``.`` is not recognized by Jekyll, you will have to explicitly mention it to be considered.
 Add this line on the **_config,yml**.